synpse-hq/aws-iot-core-example/README.md

 }
 ```

-1. Create policy for all devices:
+2. Create policy for all devices

 ```
 aws iot create-policy --policy-name synpse-policy --policy-document file://assets/aws_iot_queue.policy
 ```

-1. Create certificate for your thing.
+3. Create certificate for your thing.
 AWS are very "user friendly" so we call our friend JQ to the help too.
 ```
 aws iot create-keys-and-certificate \
     --set-as-active \